Mirror, Mirror on the wall…25/04/2019

 “Price is what you pay; value is what you get.”

 Those were the words of the highly successful businessman Warren Buffet and the number one message I would like to convey to brides today.

-To be a bride is all about expectation, of your future life, of your special day, of your fairy tale looks and setting.
-For each one of us there are different motivators when it comes to our decision making process.
+To be a bride is all about expectations, your future life, your special day, your fairy tale looks and the perfect setting.
+For each one of us, there are different motivators when it comes to our decision-making process.
 There are various emotions and desired end results.
-So many factors that plays a role in you choosing the people that will provide you with the results on your special day.
-You make these decisions based perhaps on how you feel in the moment, or being swayed by someones word-of-mouth recommendation or finally budget.
+So many factors play a role in you choosing the people that will provide you with the results on your special day.
+You make these decisions based perhaps on how you feel in the moment, being swayed by someone’s word-of-mouth recommendation, or finally, budget.
 But do you realise that a few months down the line, on the day of your wedding, some of those decisions for service providers might blow up in your face?

-When you choose a makeup artist (and all other service providers) please don’t start with price.
-Yes – you have a budget, we all do.
+When you choose a makeup artist (and all other service providers), please don’t start with the price.
+Yes – you have a budget; we all do.
 But more important than your money is your peace of mind.
-Asking for recommendations on a social media platform and receiving 100’s of suggestions will only confuse you more.
+Asking for recommendations on a social media platform and receiving hundreds of suggestions will only confuse you more.
 Why?
 Because all those people are answering you from their own perspective.
 Not yours.
 (An important lesson to learn about all things and outside opinions in life!)
 What is it that you need in terms of a person who will be working in your face and personal space?

 Consider these factors:

 Then – pick up the phone – old school style – and speak to the person.
 Get a sense of their personality, work ethics, loyalty, and passion.
 A text message, WhatsApp or e-mail will not give you a chance to find that out.
 Find out if you can trust this person in your personal space.